ainsleys/derivadex-api-docs/source/includes/main.md

 string | orderType | Order type, either `Limit` or `Market`.
-Other order types coming soon! bytes32_s | nonce | An incrementing numeric identifier for this request that is unique per user for all time decimal | amount | The order amount/size requested decimal | price | The order price decimal | stopPrice | Currently, always 0 as stops are not implemented. bytes_s | signature | EIP-712 signature of the order placement intent
+Other order types coming soon! bytes32_s | nonce | An incrementing numeric identifier for this request that is unique per user for all time decimal | amount | The order amount/size requested decimal | price | The order price (If `orderType` is `Market`, this must be set to `0`) decimal | stopPrice | Currently, always set to `0` as stops are not implemented. bytes_s | signature | EIP-712 signature of the order placement intent

+To be more explicit, all of these fields must be passed in, even if not all of the fields apply due to certain functionalities not currently implemented (i.e. stops) or the fact that prices aren't applicable in the case of market orders.
+Please follow the guidelines specified in the table above around these conditions.

 ### Response